riderentz01/dbt_sample_project/README.md

 ```

 Don't forget to create a "test" database!

-Next, create in your data warehouse, create data.
+Next - in your data warehouse, create data.
 Look at the set_up_scripts folder.
 Use the data_creation.sql file to do this (would need to tweak it depending on your warehouse, should work as is for postgres)

 ###pip install dependencies if using snowflake, instead of postgres below do: dbt-snowflake==1.2.0
 ```shell